 Far-right mayors remove EU flags.

-Newly elected mayors from the National Rally (RN) party have removed European flags from their city halls.
-The French government considers this action a ‘betrayal’.
-This move is causing controversy.
+Newly elected National Rally (RN) mayors have removed European flags from their city halls.
+This action has been criticized by the French government.
+The move reflects a growing anti-EU sentiment.

 Summarized from the sources above.
 Read the originals for the full story.